Torg

 A Brief on SIAL

-Imagine 250.000 sq. m. of exhibition space.
+Imagine 250.000 sq. m. of exhibition space, the equivalent of 35 football fields.
 Empty.
-Now let’s jump to 19 October, 2024.
-Every two years, all that space is taken up for three days by thousands and thousands of people uniting on the common passion of food.
-Aisles of producers, importers, buyers and retailers, media specialists, and independents all looking for revolutionary ways to further their position in the food industry.
-SIAL was founded in 1964 with the goal in mind to provide food industry experts with a place to bounce ideas off each other, find and make new connections, and to better the world through food innovation.
+Now let’s jump to 19 October 2024.
+On that date, same as every two years, all that space is taken up for five days by thousands and thousands of people united by their common passion: food.
+Aisles of producers, importers, buyers and retailers, media specialists, and independents are all looking for revolutionary ways to innovate and establish their position in the food industry.
+SIAL was founded in 1964 with the goal in mind to provide food industry experts with a place to inspire each other, find and make new connections, and make a positive impact on our world through food innovation.
 The first Salon International de l’Alimentation welcomed people from 26 different countries.
-Now, there are over 200 countries, 265.000 visitors, 7.000 exhibitors, and more than 400.000 food products expected to be represented this year.
-Sounds a bit intimidating, no?
+This year, you’ll be able to find representatives from over 200 countries, a total of 265.000 visitors, 7.000 exhibitors, and more than 400.000 presented food products.
+Sounds a bit intimidating, right?
 Have no fear.
-We have some expectations and pro-tips for both visitors and exhibitors.
+We have prepared some essential insights and pro tips for both visitors and exhibitors.

 This One is for the Visitors